 2. DIY Emoji Easter Eggs

 Mix things up this year when it comes to decorating Easter eggs.
 These super simple fingerprint Easter eggs are a great way to decorate Easter eggs with your kids, even if they’re really young.
 Just let them do the fingerprints to create a bunny, chick, or carrot!
 You can help do the decorations.
-Supplies needed: acrylic paint, paintbrush, colored Sharpie markers, hard boiled eggs, recycled toilet paper rolls, and scrapbook paper.
+Supplies needed: acrylic paint, paintbrush, colored Sharpie markers, hard-boiled eggs, recycled toilet paper rolls, and scrapbook paper.

 If you want some Easter décor that is display worthy, these DIY carrot Easter eggs are great!
-This project starts out with ceramic eggs that can be painted using chalk pain for a matte look.
+This project starts out with ceramic eggs that can be painted using chalk paint for a matte look.
 Green felt is cut into fringe to create the carrot top before being attached with hot glue.
 If you are looking for something temporary, hard-boiled eggs would give the same effect.

-6. Mustache Eggs
+6. Mustache Egg

-If you want something a little less traditional at your Easter table, but still want it to be completely adorable, then these mustache eggs are the way to go.
+If you want something a little less traditional at your Easter table but still want it to be completely adorable, then these mustache eggs are the way to go.
 You can use hard-boiled or wooden eggs as the base for this Easter craft.
 A permanent black marker can be used to draw on miniature faces.
 Scraps of patterned paper can be used to create party hats and bowties for a festive finished look!
 This is definitely a unique Easter egg decorating idea.